PandarusAnon/slaude/README.md

 In SillyTavern, click the API connections button and switch the API to OpenAI.
 Enter whatever you want in the API key field.
 The selected model doesn't matter either.

 In the AI Response Configuration, paste the above URL into the Reverse Proxy field.
 I recommend creating a new preset for Claude.
 If you already have one for Spermack that should work fine.
 Set the context size to something sensible.
-Something between 4000-5600 should be safe.
+It's hard to tell how much context Slack actually lets us use so it's difficult to make a definite recommendation.
+Smaller context sizes will result in less dementia over time but also less memory.
+You shouldn't have to go lower than 3.5k though.
 Max Response Length, Temperature, Frequency Penalty and Presence Penalty are all irrelevant and will be ignored, as will most other OpenAI specific settings.
 Streaming should work but I personally don't use it so I didn't test it that much.

 What to use for your prompts is up to personal preference.
 I personally don't believe Claude needs any jailbreaks and never used any.
 If you do decide to send the jailbreak _do not use the default SillyTavern jailbreak_.